 Using the above triangle, let's see an example:

-Using Computer Vision to Measure Distance in Images
+Using Computer Vision to Measure Distance Between Cars

 In the real world, we don’t measure things using pixels so we need to convert this pixel distance into something humans can use.

 Since I’m coding out of the USA, we will show the process for converting pixels to inches.
 You are more than welcome to use centimeters or any other measurement you would like.
 The only thing you need to know is the real world measurements of one of the objects you are trying to detect.
 Then you can use that ratio to measure other objects or lines you draw on the screen.